-BLCT 3323 - Interior Trim, 3 Credits
+BLCT 3323 - Interior Trim.
+3 Credits

-Prerequisite(s): BLCT 1024 with D or better Level: Lower This course covers hanging and trimming doors; trimming windows; and installing interior moldings in a laboratory setting.
+This course covers hanging and trimming doors; trimming windows; and installing interior moldings in a laboratory setting.

 BLCT 3413 - Bluprint Reading-Bldg Construct, 3 Credits

 This course covers instruction in blueprint reading, concentrating on plumbing blueprints, building blueprints, and instruction in the use of the architect's scale for taking measurements.
 The course covers all components of a wood frame structure including foundations.
 Students will be taught the proper installation of piping and fixtures so as not to jeopardize the building's structural integrity.